 Transported education is the education carried out in villages with low populations and dispersed settlements by the daily transportation of students within the scope of compulsory education to central schools in larger settlements such as districts and provinces (The Ministry of National Education, 2022).
-Since there are preschool, primary and lower secondary schools in the village of Kadikoy, only secondary education students study with transported education.
-In the village of Gölcük, preschool and lower secondary school students study with transport education.
-In Demirli and Subaşı villages, only high school students study with transport education.
+Since there are preschool, primary, and lower secondary schools in the village of Kadikoy, only secondary education students go to school via transported education.
+In the village of Gölcük, preschool and lower secondary school students go to school via transport education.
+In Demirli and Subaşı villages, only high school students go to school via transport education.